 Types of Spears

-Different types of spears can be divided in several broad categories.
+Different types of spears can be divided into several broad categories.
 Historically, there are spears that were used in melee and ranged combats like the Migration Period Spear.

 There are also spears that were used in melee combats.
 In Asia, these spears are called Arbir, Dangpa, Gichang, Hoko yari, Ji, Kamayari, Qiang, Sibat, Trishula, and Yari.